cryogen-project/cryogen/evalapply.io/resources/templates/md/posts/2016-04-23-metacircular-evaluator.md

 In a sense you can see every program as an evaluator for a language.
 Using a meta-circular evaluator you can, for example, create a language that is particularly suited for a problem at hand ([a Domain Specific Language](https://en.wikipedia.org/wiki/Domain-specific_language)).
-For educational and experimental purposes the evaluator is also valuable, since the basic eval-apply structure below can be used to write interpreters for all kinds of languages.
+For educational and experimental purposes the evaluator is also insightful, since the basic eval-apply structure below can be used to write interpreters for all kinds of languages.
 It is the kernel for every computer language.

 In [SICP it is stated that](https://mitpress.mit.edu/sicp/full-text/book/book-Z-H-25.html):